 The drug recipe has now been deleted.

-Deactivating & Reactivating Drug Recipes
+Deactivating & Reactivating a Drug Recipe

 You can manage the active status of drug recipes.
 To deactivate a recipe, check the box next to it.
 Click on Update Status and select Deactivate.